How to Build a Strong Therapy Referral Network to Grow Your Practice

 People who already know, like, and trust you are much more likely to refer to you to their own friends and family.
 That is why you want to make sure the people in your community know about your passion for working with and helping your clients.
 You also want to make sure they understand your unique skill-set, specialties, and ability to help connect someone with the right therapist – whether it’s you or someone else.

-Talk and network with the local doctors, lawyers, physical therapists, psychiatrists, and other medical professionals, you know whether that be over zoom, or simple just a phone call.
+Talk and network with the local doctors, lawyers, physical therapists, psychiatrists, and other medical professionals, you know whether that be over zoom, or simply just a phone call.
 Also, talk with your close friends, acquaintances, family members, and extended family members.
 You want to make sure that you have made people aware of the fact that you are open and you do offer telehealth services.

 Get Involved in Your Community